OpenCL/OpenCL/OpenCL.md

 >The SDK supports offloading compute-intensive parallel workloads to Intel® Graphics Technology using an advanced OpenCL™ kernel compiler, runtime debugger and code performance analyzer.

 Intel® SDK for OpenCL™ Application includes Intel OpenCL™ Code Builder which allows you to build (offline), debug, and analyze OpenCL programs.
+It is required to install OpenCL drivers for CPUs and GPUs ([Intel OpenCL drivers](https://software.intel.com/en-us/articles/opencl-drivers)) since SDK only includes experimental 2.1 platform with drivers for a CPU device.

 ##### Note
 > Since Intel SDK supports OpenCL 2.1 (and therefore supports SPIR-V 1.0), it is currently the only SDK that lets you run OpenCL C++ kernels (not all features works).